kurianbenoy/Indic-Subtitler/ui/blogs/terms-and-licenses.md

 ### 2d.
 Vegam-whisper

-A faster-whisper fine-tuned version of Malayalam whisper, which performs decently.
+A faster-whisper fine-tuned version of Malayalam whisper, which performs decently in Malayalam.
+This is a conversion of `thennal/whisper-medium-ml` to the CTranslate2 model format.

 [Project Link](https://huggingface.co/kurianbenoy/vegam-whisper-medium-ml)